List of Nobel laureates affiliated with Columbia University as alumni or faculty: Some visitors not qualified as faculty members

-Visiting positions such as the "Global Fellowship" of SIPA and "Earnest Kempton Adams (EKA) Lectureship" at Columbia do not require employment-level duties, and thus are excluded from this list.
+Visiting positions such as the "Global Fellowship" of SIPA and "Ernest Kempton Adams (EKA) Lectureship" at Columbia do not require employment-level duties, and thus are excluded from this list.
 The EKA Fund was established in 1904, enabling Columbia to invite scientists to deliver a series of public lectures.

 Affiliates during the Manhattan Project, the scientific research project which developed the first nuclear weapons, who specifically worked for the military are also excluded from this list.